 The directories you need to be on are the ones people actually use -- like Google My Business, Yelp, and TripAdvisor.
 Beyond these famous ones, there are many other general and niche directories that can help your rankings and traffic.

 Here are a few resources to help you find relevant directories:

-- 21 Web Directories That Still Have Value in 2019 (Search Engine Journal)
+- 21 Web Directories That Still Have Value (Search Engine Journal)

 - The Ultimate List: 57 Online Local Business Directories (HubSpot)